NoumenaDigital/npl-cli/README.md

 Note that `prettier` formats tables differently than IntelliJ, so you might want to disable IntelliJ's `Incorrect table formatting` Markdown inspection.

+## Version

+The NPL CLI follows a versioning scheme aligned with Noumena Platform releases.

+### Updating the Version

+- You must manually update the version in the `pom.xml` file.
+- For a **first-time release**, set the version to match the Noumena Platform version (e.g., `2025.1.2`).
+- For **CLI patches**, append a patch number starting from `-1` (e.g., `2025.1.2-1`).

+Make sure the version you set correctly reflects the corresponding Noumena Platform release.

 ## Old CLI